astarinmymind/consensys-dev-bootcamp/README.md

 - learned how to avoid loops and implement voting
 - learned to assess possible attacks on contracts
 - worked with modifiers, events/emit, indexed keywords
-- interactd with contract in vscode with truffle develop
+- used truffle develop to interact with contract